apache/camel-website/content/blog/2020/08/camel-quarkus-release-1.0.0/index.md

 bootstrap and configure your routes using CDI.
 You can configure Camel using CDI even if you have Camel Main in your application.

-See the [Bootstrap section](/camel-quarkus/latest/user-guide/bootstrap.html) of the User guide for more details.
+See the [defining Camel routes](/camel-quarkus/latest/user-guide/defining-camel-routes.html) section of the User guide for more details.

 ## CDI